fischa/aerleon/docs/user/generators/pcap.md

 ### Option

-* _ack::_ Match on ACK flag being present.
+* _ack_: Match on ACK flag being present.
-* _all::_ Matches all protocols.
+* _all_: Matches all protocols.
-* _established::_ Only match established connections, implements tcp-established for tcp and sets destination port to 1024- 65535 for udp if destination port is not defined.
+* _established_: Only match established connections, implements tcp-established for tcp and sets destination port to 1024- 65535 for udp if destination port is not defined.
-* _fin::_ Match on FIN flag being present.
+* _fin_: Match on FIN flag being present.
-* _is-fragment::_ Matches on if a packet is a fragment.
+* _is-fragment_: Matches on if a packet is a fragment.
-* _none::_ Matches none.
+* _none_: Matches none.
-* _psh::_ Match on PSH flag being present.
+* _psh_: Match on PSH flag being present.
-* _rst::_ Match on RST flag being present.
+* _rst_: Match on RST flag being present.
-* _syn::_ Match on SYN flag being present.
+* _syn_: Match on SYN flag being present.
-* _tcp-established::_ Only match established tcp connections, based on statefull match or TCP flags.
+* _tcp-established_: Only match established tcp connections, based on statefull match or TCP flags.
 Not supported for other protocols.
-* _urg::_ Match on URG flag being present.
+* _urg_: Match on URG flag being present.